ImperialCollegeLondon/PyProBE/README.md

-# PyBatData
+# PyProBE
-PyBatData is a Python library for the analysis of battery cycling data.
+PyProBE is a Python library for the analysis of battery cycling data.

-## Using PyBatData
+## Using PyProBE
-PyBatData should be imported as a package into an external post-processing script or jupyter notebook.
+PyProBE should be imported as a package into an external post-processing script or jupyter notebook.

 ```python
 from pybatdata.cell import Cell
 ```

-You can make a PyBatData Cell object with only a dictionary of metadata about the cell being cycled:
+You can make a PyProBE Cell object with only a dictionary of metadata about the cell being cycled:
 ```python
 info = dict({'metadata item': value})
 cell = Cell(info)
 ```

-To add data to your cell object, it must first be converted into the standard format used by PyBatData.
+To add data to your cell object, it must first be converted into the standard format used by PyProBE.
 See the list of currently supported cyclers and file formats in the documentation.

 ```puthon
 cell.process_cycler_file(cycler = 'supported_cycler',